MicrosoftDocs/customer-insights/topics/developers/customer-care/signal-volume.md

 [Here](xref:developers/tutorials/product-preview-limitations) is the document detailing service specifications for Product Insights public preview.

-If you have received an email notification indicating that your project has exceeded the signal volume/ingestion limit and a volume increase would be necessary for your project, please forward the notification to [pirequest@microsoft.com](mailto:pirequest@microsoft.com).
+If you have received an email notification indicating that your project has exceeded the limit and a volume increase would be necessary for your project, please forward the notification to [pirequest@microsoft.com](mailto:pirequest@microsoft.com).

 Similarly, if you foresee that a volume increase would be necessary for your project, please send a request for volume increase to [pirequest@microsoft.com](mailto:pirequest@microsoft.com).
 We will be in contact with you to determine your project’s need for a volume increase and support your request.